CA or CAE

 Correspond

 To be in agreement, harmony, or conformity.
-To be similar or equivalent in character, quantity,
+To be similar or equivalent in character, quantity, origin, structure, or function

 The American Heritage® Dictionary of the English Language, Fourth Edition